 Here are some of the ways our allies define transformative practice:

-Asian Communities for Reproductive Justice: We define “transformative practice” as approaches in our organizing and movement building strategies that provide a daily way to embody the change we hope to see within ourselves, our organizations and our society.
+Forward Together: We define “transformative practice” as approaches in our organizing and movement building strategies that provide a daily way to embody the change we hope to see within ourselves, our organizations and our society.

 Social Transformation Project: Transformative practices are exercises designed to create, through repetition, intentional shifts in awareness, patterns of thinking, and habits of action.

-Social Justice Leadership and Generative Somatics: Intentional Practices are those that we choose to do in order to transform the way we show up in the world.
+Generative Somatics: Intentional Practices are those that we choose to do in order to transform the way we show up in the world.
 Through new practices we increase choice and alignment with our values.

 Urban Peace Movement: We think of “practice” as consistent engagement with the tools and concepts that help us stay present and mindful – or conscious.
 These are tools that help us align with the present moment in a state of non-resistance and no judgment, so that we may see and experience what is actually happening (both the “Good” and the “Bad”).